antleaf/doapr/webroot/content/repositories/chemrxiv.md

 remining_indrawn_item: Content remains with a version indicating that the content has been retracted.
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: 'No'
 time_submission_to_posting:
 repository_url: https://chemrxiv.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 Your original version will remain publicly accessible with a date and time stamp.
 who_can_deposit: Anyone can post on the platform.
 Only an ORCID account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform (initiative of platform or request by submitting author or third party)
-withdrawal_policy: Contravention of copyright, plagiarism, ethical and legal issues
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
+  :description:
+- :service: cab_abstracts
+  :feature: indexing
+  :description:
+- :service: crossref
+  :feature: indexing
   :description:
 - :service: google_scholar
   :feature: indexing